MEET THE TEAM

 Culture & Collaboration Initiatives, Applied Research & Consulting

-When not working in supply chain roles with a local defense contractor, Andrew works part-time with the Community & Culture team at EGC to nurture a culture that helps EGC achieve its organizational mission.
+When not working in supply chain and engineering roles with a local defense contractor, Andrew works part-time with the Community & Culture team at EGC to nurture a culture that helps EGC achieve its organizational mission.
 He enjoys cross-functional collaboration and making sense of the “big picture” in pursuit of common goals.
 He enjoys hiking in the mountains, playing guitar, and writing in his spare time.

 Hanno Van Der Bijl (3).jpeg